FAMILY & CHILD WORKER (BILINGUAL)

 • Provide mentorship/sponsorship support.

-• Follow program guidelines regarding (confidentiality, case notes, reports, record keeping etc.)
+• Follow program guidelines regarding confidentiality, case notes, reports, record keeping etc.

 • Carries out discharge planning and service evaluation with families, individuals and children.

-• Actively participates and makes use of on-going clinical supervision.
+• Actively participates and makes use of ongoing clinical supervision.

-Work flexible hours to meet the needs of clients -Including some evenings
+• Work flexible hours to meet the needs of clients — including some evenings.

 • Liaise, consult, and collaborate with community stakeholders and make appropriate use of community resources.